 This course's goal is to provide structured approaches for analyzing the rapidly evolving field of international business.
 The nature of international business, the international monetary system, the foreign environment, and strategies of how management can deal with environmental forces are some of the main topics.
 Selected case studies should encourage students to evaluate and discuss courses of action taken by companies and industries in the global marketplace.

 Theoretical foundations to international business and real world scenarios prepare students to operate more effectively in the changing global business environment.
-Prerequisites: EC1001, MK1001.
-Quarter Credit Hours 4.5
+Prerequisite: IB1001 or MG1001.
+(PT) Quarter Credit Hours 4.5